What is a dry beer or sake? Asahi Super Dry Beer vs non-dry beer, sake, and dry sake

 Asahi Super Dry Beer Tasting Workshop 1

-Dry beers, and especially super dry, are apparently great for cleansing your palate, so they can be paired with any flavor after the beer.
+It turns out that apart form the alcohol high, dry beers, and especially super dry, are apparently great for cleansing your palate between different types of food, so they can be paired with any flavor after the beer.
 We were given snacks that were sweet, salty and spicy to try, and cleansing each flavour with Asahi super dry did work like magic.
-I can imagine that for some complex menus where the chef is ambitious, a small sip of dry sake or beer might be a useful tool to insert between courses that don't really pair well.
+I can imagine that for some complex gourmet menus where the chef is ambitious, a small sip of dry sake or beer might be a useful tool to insert between courses that don't really pair well.

 Pairing Asahi super dry beet with local food